Sup2point0/Assort/Yu-Gi-Oh!/archetypes/readme.md

 # Archetypes

 All the archetypes of custom cards I’ve created.
-Especially developed pages are **weighten**.
+Especially developed pages are **weighted**.

 <br>